buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/PropertySets/Pset_MaterialOptical.md

+# Pset_MaterialOptical

 A set of optical properties of materials.
 <!-- end of short definition -->